Patchouli-M/SequencingCancerFinder/README.md

 ## Abstract
 Single-cell and spatial transcriptome sequencing, two recently optimized transcrip-tome sequencing methods, are increasingly used to study cancer and related diseases.
 Cell annotation, particularly for malignant cell annotation, is essential and crucial for in-depth analyses in these studies.
 However, current algorithms lack accuracy and gen-eralization, making it difficult to consistently and rapidly infer malignant cells from pan-cancer data.
 To address this issue, we present Cancer-Finder, a domain generaliza-tion-based deep-learning algorithm that can rapidly identify malignant cells/spots in single-cell and spatial transcriptomics data.

+Additionally, Cancer-Finder integrated an interpretability module, which can utilizes a modified saliency map to identified important genes related to prognosis and tumor microenvironment.

 ## Set Up Environment